 If your bank doesn’t offer no-penalty CDs, consider getting one from CIT Bank.
 I joined CIT several years ago because of their competitive yields.

-My wife and I have a rental property in our local market.
+My wife and I have a rental property in our local market but you may not have the cash or time to buy your own property.
 We want to add more investment properties–whether that’s flipping fixer-uppers or buying a second rental property.
-However, buying local real estate requires lots of time and money.
+However, buying local real estate can require a small fortune.

-Another way to directly invest in real estate is with the Fundrise real estate crowdfunding platform.
+Another way to directly invest in real estate is with real estate crowdfunding platform such as Fundrise.
+There are several other crowdfund platforms, but Fundrise is who I personally invest with so I recommend them first.

 I have a small amount of cash invested in Fundrise to earn a stock market-like annual return without the hassle of managing the property.
 The average annualized returns (before taxes but after fees) for the entire Fundrise portfolio in 2018 was 9.11% and 9.47%.
 The current annual dividend yield is 4.65% as of June 2020.